gwdistsys18/dist-sys-practice/README.md

  - The ```docker container ls``` command will list all running containers.  (add a ```-a``` flag to see containers run in the past)
  - every container is isolated unless you explicitly tell docker to start a specific container.
 Note the container id's returned from the ```docker container ls```.
 If you want to start a specific container, use the ```docker container start <container_id>``` command
  - If you want to interact with a running container, you can inject commands via ```docker container execute <container_id> <command>```

+### Intermediate Courses:
+#### Video: What are Containers?
+ - Container == Sandbox for a process
+ - Typically, one process per container, and lifecycle of container == lifecycle of process
+ - Containers images have a hierarchy
+ - Dockerfile is basically an environment in a text file.
+It is a recipe for building a container image.
+Each line can be considered a alyer in the container image hierarchy
+ - Container is packaged with all of it's dependencies.
+So when you run a container, no software is actually installed on the host operating system
+ - Registry contains images
+ - Docker host can pull & push images from the Registry (only needs to pull and push diff's between what is on host and what is in the registry)
+ - Docker clients manage container lifecycles, container storage, and container networking via API calls to the Docker host

 ## Area 2 - Big Data and Machine Learning
 ### Beginner Courses: